 By Ron Wynn

 Indianapolis native Rehema McNeil has a composure and maturity that makes her seem like a polished veteran performer rather than a 22-year-old who's only been operating in the musical arena a little more than a year.
-But that's because she's a poised, articulate and a striking spoken word performer.
-She is someone with a strong sense of pride in her heritage and a desire to use her talents on behalf of others help change things for the better through art.
+But that's because she's a poised, articulate and striking spoken word performer, as well as someone with a strong sense of pride in their heritage and a desire to use her talents on behalf of others and to help change things for the better through art.

 When asked about other noted spoken word performers from the past like The Last Poets and Gil Scott-Heron, both of whom used music to buttress and fortify powerful compositions, she not only recognizes but cites them as influences.

-"I don't really consider myself a rapper," McNeil said during her EU interview.
+"I don't really consider myself a rapper," McNeil said during an interview this week.
 "I'm a hip-hop artist.
 Hip-hop embraces all elements of the culture, and that's what I'm trying to do in my music.
-Rap is just one portion, and a lot of time it's only the more commercial elements that tend to be embraced by the mainstream".
+Rap is just one portion, and a lot of time it's only the more commercial elements that tend to be embraced by the mainstream."

-"I see music and art as something that can be a force for good, not just something that entertains, but really doesn't have a message.
-I want people to enjoy my music, but also get inspiration from what I do".
+"I see music and art as something that can be a force for good, or just be something that entertains, but really doesn't have a message.
+I want people to enjoy my music, but also get inspiration from what I do."

 The foundation for her striking, often exciting original material featured on the eight-song EP ("Davu" is a Somalian word for "the beginning") comes from the years McNeil has been performing as a poet, appearing in various venues throughout the Midwest.